RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 sliver > http
 ```

-You can optionally restrict the listener to only respond to specific domain using the `--domain` flag, currently each listener can only accept a single domain (but you can start any number of listeners you want):
+You can optionally restrict the listener to only respond to a specific domain using the `--domain` flag, currently each listener can only accept a single domain (but you can start any number of listeners you want):

 ```
 sliver > http --domain example.com